A monoidal Dold-Kan correspondence for comodules: Introduction

-In \cite[1.1]{connectivecomod}, for $R=\k$ a finite product of fields, and $C$ a simply connected strictly cocommutative and coassociative coalgebra in $\chfo$, we proved that homotopy coherent comodules in $\chfo$ over $C$ correspond to strictly coassociative comodules in $\chfo$.
+In \cite[4.1]{coalginDK}, we proved that the underlying $\infty$-categories of $\smod_R$ and $\cho$ (in the sense of \cite[1.3.4.15, 4.1.7.4]{lurie1}) are equivalent as symmetric monoidal $\infty$-categories.
+In particular, the $\infty$-categories of homotopy coherent coalgebras in $\smod_R$ and $\cho$ are equivalent.
+The same holds for homotopy coherent comodules in these categories.
+However, unlike the case of algebras and modules, it is more challenging to represent homotopy coherent coalgebras and comodules via a model category of coassociative and counital coalgebra, see \cite{perouxshipley, coalginDK}.
+In \cite[1.1]{connectivecomod}, for $R=\k$ a commutative ring with global dimension zero, and $C$ a simply connected strictly cocommutative and coassociative coalgebra in $\chfo$, we proved that homotopy coherent comodules in $\chfo$ over $C$ correspond to strictly coassociative comodules in $\chfo$.
 The\emph{ cotensor product} of comodules equalize the coactions.
-When over a finite product of fields, it remains a comodule.
+As $C$ is always flat, the cotensor remains a comodule.
 The category $\comod_C(\chfo)$ of connective differential graded comodules over $C$ is endowed with a model structure in which weak equivalences are quasi-isomorphisms between comodules.
 The model structure is compatible with respect to the cotensor product.
 This allowed us to endow a symmetric monoidal structure with the \emph{derived cotensor product} on the underlying $\infty$-category of $\comod_C(\chfo)$, see \cite[1.2]{connectivecomod}.
 Similar arguments hold for simplicial comodules over a simply connected simplicial coalgebra.
 Although homotopy coherent simplicial comodules correspond to homotopy coherent connective differential graded comodules, it is not immediate that their derived cotensor product correspond.
 Our main result in this paper shows that they are indeed equivalent.

-\begin{thm}[{Theorem \ref{thm: dold-kan correpsondance for Comodules}, Theorem \ref{thm: comonoidal Dold-Kan comomules eq}}] Let $\k$ be a finite product of fields.
+\begin{thm}[{Theorem \ref{thm: dold-kan correpsondance for Comodules}, Theorem \ref{thm: comonoidal Dold-Kan comomules eq}}] Let $\k$ be a commutative ring with global dimension zero.
 Let $C$ be a simply connected cocommutative differential graded coalgebra over $\k$.
 Then there is a Quillen equivalence:

 compatible with the derived cotensor products.
 In particular, the $\infty$-categories of homotopy coherent simplicial comodules over $\Gamma(C)$ and homotopy coherent connective differential graded comodules over $C$ are equivalent as symmetric monoidal $\infty$-categories. \end{thm}